IBM-Bluemix-Docs/security-advisor/setup-network.md

 1. In the IBM Cloud console, navigate to [Security and compliance > Integrations > Data Settings](https://{DomainName}/security-advisor#/integrations).
 2. Click **Connect bucket**.

-  Only one bucket can be used with Network Insights at a time.
-  {: tip}

 3. Select whether to **Create a bucket** or to **Use an existing bucket**.

   If you selected create a bucket: